SlugSecurity/site/_posts/2021-11-07-CyberForce.md

 tags: CF Announcement Competition
 ---

-UC Santa Cruz is proud to announce our outstanding 2nd place finish in the [Department of Energy's CyberForce 2021](https://cyberforce.energy.gov/) competition.
-This marked UCSC's first time participating in CyberForce, and our team proved their mettle by securing a top position among 120 teams from 105 universities across 33 states.
+We are pleased to share that UC Santa Cruz placed second in the [Department of Energy's CyberForce 2021](https://cyberforce.energy.gov/) competition.
+This was our first time participating in the event, and our team performed exceptionally well to secure a top position among 120 teams from 105 universities across 33 states.

 ### About the Competition
-The CyberForce Competition is a prestigious cybersecurity event hosted by the Department of Energy (DoE) aimed at training and developing the next generation of cybersecurity professionals.
-By combining Capture the Flag (CTF) and cyber defense/offense exercises, this competition allows participants to hone their skills and knowledge in a realistic and engaging environment.
-The event also fosters collaboration between academia, industry, and government to advance cybersecurity research and education, thus promoting the growth of the cybersecurity workforce.
+The CyberForce Competition is a highly respected event in cybersecurity hosted by the Department of Energy (DoE).
+Its main goal is to train and cultivate the next batch of cybersecurity experts.
+The competition involves a blend of Capture the Flag (CTF) and cyber defense/offense exercises, providing participants with an authentic and stimulating learning environment to improve their skills and knowledge.
+The event also promotes cooperation between academia, industry, and government to advance cybersecurity research and education, thus facilitating the growth of the cybersecurity workforce.
 ### About UCSC's Team
-In the 2021 edition of CyberForce, UCSC competed against other universities to defend a simulated energy infrastructure against cyberattacks.
-The challenge required our team to implement effective cybersecurity strategies, maintain system functionality, and protect sensitive information from adversaries.
-UCSC's team demonstrated exceptional skills and expertise, earning second place behind the University of Central Florida and ahead of Pennsylvania State University.
+During the CyberForce event held in 2021, UCSC participated in a competition with other universities to safeguard a virtual energy infrastructure from cyberattacks.
+Our team was responsible for developing efficient cybersecurity tactics, ensuring the smooth functioning of the system, and safeguarding sensitive data from potential threats.
+UCSC's team showcased their exceptional abilities and knowledge, securing second place, trailing only behind the University of Central Florida and ahead of Pennsylvania State University.

 <div style="text-align: center">
 	<img